Abatacept

 Patients with chronic obstructive pulmonary disease (COPD) who take abatacept should have their respiratory status monitored.

-All biologics suppress the immune system and may increase your risk of infections.
+This and all biologics suppress the immune system and may increase your risk of infections.
 Tell your doctor if you have an active infection.
 Do not start treatment if you have a serious or recurrent infection (such as pneumonia).
 You should be tested for tuberculosis before starting this medication.
-Do not get a live vaccine when taking biologics.
+Do not get a live vaccine when taking biologics